News to Share

 TIP Income

 For tax years beginning after December 31, 2024.
 Individuals can deduct up to $25,000 in qualified cash tips from their taxable income.
 You don’t have to itemize to take this deduction.
 To qualify, the taxpayer must work in an occupation that customarily and regularly received tips on or before Dec.
 31, 2024.
-The deduction is available to both employees and self-employed individuals and must be officially reported by your employer.
+Effective 2025 through 2028, employees and self-employed individuals may deduct qualified tips that are reported on a Form W-2, Form 1099, another statement furnished to the individual, or on Form 4137 if the individual directly reports the tips.

 Overtime Pay